Hopper262/marathon-utils/README.md

 Converts map XML (from map2xml.pl) into images similar to the in-game automap.
 Uses Cairo as the rendering engine to output PNG, PDF, or SVG files.
 Call with the "-help" flag to see the many options.

+### live2dir.pl

+Extracts files from the ".live" archive used to distribute Marathon: Durandal for XBLA.
+Note: this script does not support all features of the ".live" format and may fail if used to unpack other games.

 ### mark2dir.pl

 Extracts files from a ".mark" archive as used in Marathon: Durandal for XBLA.